jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 just because Americans are unusually polite.
 Electioneering in Baha'i voting is so unthinkable that controls are rarely thought of as necessary.
-However, in civic elections in the United States, there are usually law enforcement officials plainly visible who will slap handcuffs on anyone who don't stay outside of the orange pylons at the polling booth when handing out pamphlets.
+However, in civic elections in the United States, there are usually purposely visible law enforcement officials prominently stationed who will slap handcuffs on anyone who don't stay outside of the orange pylons at the polling booth when handing out pamphlets.
+Nothing keeps honest people honest like armed enforement.

 This means we need to cast a more skeptical eye on practices that could be easy to corrupt due to bad faith and agency concerns.
 For